 Green Bay will be picking higher than they have in years, and it will be important to get an impact player with the pick.
 However, there are several areas on the roster that need improvement and trading down could be one avenue towards meeting several of them.

 Knowing the value in advance gives a better idea of where the Packers could be heading if they do decide to move down in the draft.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig